Looking for a stress-free groomer? Look no further!

 The Right Groomer

 Marissa’s grooming skills are second-to-none.
-With extensive knowledge of different coats, she can provide guidance needed for many pet parents.
+With extensive knowledge of different coats, she can guide many pet parents.
 She will meet with you upon arrival to discuss any areas that need particular attention, length of the cut, etc.

 Grooming a cat can mean sedation to get through the process.
-There are some cats where it is absolutely necessary to ensure a safe grooming processes.
-As our Salon is located within an animal hospital, a very light sedation (anesthesia is used only for the most difficult cases) can be administered and monitored during the grooming process.
-Your feline friend can awake as soon as grooming is complete; with a couple yawns and very little grogginess.
+There are some cats where it is necessary to ensure a safe grooming process.
+Our Salon is located within an animal hospital, and very light sedation (anesthesia is used only for the most challenging cases) can be administered and monitored during grooming.
+Your feline friend can awake as soon as grooming is complete, with a couple of yawns and very little grogginess.

 Grooming and Your Pet’s Health

 Grooming is associated with many areas that can become an issue, resulting in a visit to the vet to clear things up.

 - Nail Trims (prevents snagging and possible damage to the nail, nail bed, or toe)

 - Untrimmed nails cause a pet to adjust their gait in an unnatural way, causing arthritis down the road.

 - Your pet’s coat holds onto allergens, poison ivy, etc. A good bath can wash away allergens that can be causing allergic reactions; poison ivy can transfer to pet owners, while your pet won’t react, pet owners can come down with a notable case just by petting their dog.